deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/manual.md

 #### GraphQL Token

 Your GraphQL Token has to be generated.
-Luckily BigCommerce has a request runner in their docs that allow you to generate a token then and there.
+Luckily BigCommerce has a request runner in their docs that allow you to generate a token.

 - [BigCommerce Docs](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview#authentication)
 - [BigCommerce Request Runner](https://developer.bigcommerce.com/api-docs/getting-started/making-requests#making-requests)